Points to note

 - In order to archive material into the repository you will need to grant a licence, giving the Library permission to make the work publically available.
 This is done as part of the submission process.
-Please look at the full text of the Licence.

 - Under the licence :

 You grant the Library permission to store and make the work available on open access